Curved commutators in the plane: Introduction

 We also study commutators of Hilbert transforms along boundedly supported curves with non-vanishing torsion.
 The non-vanishing torsion condition ensures that the vectors $\gamma'(0)$ and $\gamma''(0)$ are linearly independent.
 While the curve can in this setting lack a true nonisotropic dilation structure, the assumptions nevertheless allow one to develop the corresponding theory for the truncated Hilbert transform

 Results of this flavor, but only regarding commutator upper bounds, have been relatively briefly studied at least in \cites{ClOu, BGLW}.
 In section \ref{sec:nonvan} we carefully develop the corresponding commutator lower bound theory by bootstrapping it from the parabolic results of \cite{OIKARI-PARABOLIC}.
-The details turn out to be somewhat subtle.
+However, in this non-vanishing torsion setting our quantitative results currently require us to impose an \emph{a priori} qualitative $\BMO$ assumption on the symbol $b$.
+The technical details of this settings are subtle and interesting.